How Much Does Skylight Installation Cost in 2026?

 - Rooms that need natural light but not ventilation

-- Vaulted ceilings and hallways
+- Vaulted ceilings, hallways, and stairwells

 - Homeowners on a tighter budget